-Chairman's Report 2018-2019
+Chairman's Report 2019-2020

-CHAIRMAN’S REPORT 2018-2019
+CHAIRMAN’S REPORT 2019-2020

-Apart from the LDP routine planning applications take a considerable amount of time for the Planning Committee to consider and when some planning applications prove to be controversial SPC try and listen to the concerns of villagers affected by them and reflect that in their comments.
+Apart from the LDP, routine planning applications take a considerable amount of time for the Planning Committee to consider and when some planning applications prove to be controversial SPC try and listen to the concerns of villagers affected by them and reflect that in their comments.

 Routine maintenance has proved effective in ensuring that Stebbing Green is kept to a high standard.

-Pleasingly the EWT representative felt all was well with the green and commented that it was one of the few open grassland spaces of it's type in Essex.
+SPC continues to follow the maintenance programme that was advised some years ago by Essex Wild Life Trust Pleasingly the EWT representative continues to feel all is well with the green and commented that it was one of the few open grassland spaces of its type in Essex.